 • IES — Illuminating Engineering Society file (WEBLIGHT command).

-Above is a list of a few file extensions that you may run into.
-Though it’s truly said that, “there are more CAD file formats than there are CAD design programs!”
+The above list shows a few file extensions that you may run into, but it’s a truism that “there are more CAD file formats than there are CAD design programs!”

 Which Type of File Format should be used?

-Now, the obvious question comes in the mind is, which type of file format should be used?
+Now, the obvious question comes to mind is, which type of file format should you use?
 The file format you should choose largely depends on the type of CAD program you’re using.
 You may have to use a proprietary file format.
 For example, you may want to work exclusively with SolidWorks, which is a proprietary format.
 Or you could use non-proprietary formats such as STEP.

 We have experts who can convert CAD files from any format to any other format, and we offer a free trial of our service.
 If you’re looking for help in converting a CAD file, send it to us and we’ll be happy to assist you.
 For a free trial conversion (limit of one per customer), mention the following discount code: CAD-File-Format-Free.